shimondoodkin/nodejs-autorestart/README.md

 it is a way to watch all .js files if they have been changed and to restart nodejs to allow easy development.

-## How to use nodejs auto restrart:
+## How to use nodejs auto restart:

 copy autoexit.js and nodejs.sh to /var/www/
 add to your script: